-There were no reported hate crimes for the year 2020.
-Four incidents of hate crimes were reported for calendar year 2021:
+There were four incidents of hate crimes reported for calendar year 2021:

 - One incident of vandalism and burglary based on religion was reported, in an on campus residential facility. - One incident of simple assault based on race was reported, in an on campus residential facility. - Two incidents of intimidation based on national origin were reported on off campus public property.